minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

 .. code-block:: shell
    :class: copyable

-   mc replicate add SourceCluster/SOURCEBUCKET \
+   mc replicate add AlphaReplication/SOURCEBUCKET \
       --remote-bucket DESTINATIONBUCKET \
       --arn 'arn:minio:replication::<UUID>:DESTINATIONBUCKET' \
       --replicate "delete,delete-marker"

-- Replace ``SOURCEBUCKET`` with the name of the bucket on the source cluster.
+   - Replace ``SOURCEBUCKET`` with the name of the bucket from which Alpha replicates data.
+The name *must* match the bucket specified when creating the remote target in the previous step.

-- Replace the ``DESTINATIONBUCKET`` with the name of the bucket on the destination cluster.
+   - Replace the ``DESTINATIONBUCKET`` with the name of the ``Baker`` bucket to which Alpha replicates data.
+The name *must* match the bucket specified when creating the remote target in the previous step.

    - Replace the ``--arn`` value with the ARN returned in the previous step.

-- Replace ``PRIORITY`` with the integer priority of this replication rule.
+     Ensure you specify the ARN created on the ``Alpha`` cluster.
+You can use :mc-cmd:`mc admin bucket remote ls` to list all remote ARNs configured on the cluster.

    - The ``--replicate "delete,delete-marker"`` flag enables replicating delete markers and deletion of object versions.
 See :mc-cmd-option:`mc replicate add replicate` for more complete documentation.
-  Omit this field to disable replication of delete operations.
+Omit these fields to disable replication of delete operations.

 Specify any other supported optional arguments for :mc-cmd:`mc replicate add`.

-4) Validate the Replication Configuration
+5) Validate the Replication Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use :mc-cmd:`mc cp` to copy a new object to the source bucket.